Best Bible Commentary Series: The Top 50

 James Montgomery Boice commentary

-volumes read like sermons; from the ministry of Reformed pastor James Montgomery Boice; these slim, introductory paperbacks can be used as devotional aidsSee on
+BEC volumes read like sermons.
+They come from the ministry of Reformed pastor James Montgomery Boice.
+These slim paperbacks can be used as devotional aids.

 Brazos